pancongliang/openshift/installing/any-platform/offline/readme.md

-## Offlile Installation of OpenShift 4
+## Offline Installation of OpenShift 4

 ### Prerequisites
 * The script needs to be run as `root` user